-If you select Table Name, the indexes and tables created on the Elasticsearch cluster use the same names as those on the ApsaraDB RDS for MySQL instance.
+If you select Table Name, the index created in the Elasticsearch cluster uses the same name as the table in the ApsaraDB RDS for MySQL database.

-If you select DatabseName_TableName, the indexes created on the Elasticsearch cluster are named in the format of Database name_Table name.
+If you select DatabseName_TableName, the index created in the Elasticsearch cluster is named in the format of Database name_Table name.

 Processing Mode In Existed Target Table

-- Pre-check and Intercept: The system checks whether the destination Elasticsearch cluster contains indexes
+- Pre-check and Intercept: The system checks whether the Elasticsearch cluster contains an index that has the

-Note If indexes in the destination Elasticsearch cluster have the same names as tables in the source database, and cannot be deleted or renamed, you can perform the operations described in Specify the name of an object in the destination instance to avoid table name conflicts.
+Note If the Elasticsearch cluster contains such an index, but the index cannot be deleted or renamed, you can perform the operations described in Specify the name of an object in the destination instance to avoid a table name conflict.

-- The source database and destination Elasticsearch cluster have the same mappings.
-If the primary key of a record in the destination Elasticsearch cluster is the same as that in the source database, the record remains unchanged during initial data synchronization.
+- The schema of the source table matches the mappings of the destination index: If the primary key of a record in the Elasticsearch cluster is the same as that in the ApsaraDB RDS for MySQL database, the record remains unchanged during data initialization.
 However, the record is overwritten during incremental data synchronization.

 Objects to be synchronized

-Select objects from the Available section and click the button to move the objects to the Selected section.
+Select an object from the Available section and click the icon to move the object to the Selected section.

 - Table Name